Skip to main content

 Ketek Special Warnings

-What Are the Side Effects Associated with Ketek?
+What Are the Side Effects Associated With Ketek?

-Ketek may cause a number of side effects.
-These side effects may include:
+These severe side effects may include:

 • Diarrhea